 What are the eligibility requirements for the Veteran Fellowship Program (VFP)?

-You must be a Post-9/11 Veteran or Post-9/11 veteran spouse on terminal leave or fully exited the military by August 3, 2020 (the start of the Fall cohort)
+You must be a Post-9/11 Veteran or Post-9/11 veteran spouse on terminal leave or fully exited the military by January 1 for the Spring cohort and August 1 for the Fall cohort.

 Motivated to invest time and energy in both the employment and education aspects of the program